 We love it because it balances rich, buttery biscuits with the brightness of fresh strawberries and blueberries.
 It's also frugal and freezer-friendly, making it a win for anyone cooking on a budget.

-Another reason we love this recipe?
-It’s totally flexible for year-round enjoyment.
+Another reason we love this strawberry blueberry shortcake recipe?
+It's totally flexible for year-round enjoyment.
 In the summer, use fresh strawberries and blueberries from the market or your own garden.
 In winter, swap in frozen berries and it still tastes amazing.

-If you still have plenty of strawberries and blueberries on hand be sure to try our Strawberry Blueberry Pancakes or Apple Berry Salsa.
+If you still have plenty of strawberries and blueberries on hand, be sure to try our Strawberry Blueberry Pancakes, Apple Berry Salsa, and Mixed Berry Pie Filling.

 Jump to: